 The Senators played at Yankee Stadium on July 4, 1939, when Lou Gehrig retired from baseball with his “Luckiest Man” speech.
 Rick was standing three feet from the microphone and always clearly remembered that day.
 When Ted Williams once asked Ferrell how to pitch to Gehrig, Ferrell replied, “No one way.
 You’ve got to move the ball around, try to cross him up and outguess him…keep him off-stride.”

 On May 15, 1941, three months after he married Ruth Virginia Wilson, the catcher, 35, was traded back to the St. Louis Browns for pitcher Vern Kennedy.
-Rick caught 100 games for pitchers like Denny Galehouse, knuckleballer John Niggeling, and Elden Auker, who lost a June 14 no-hitter in the ninth inning with Rick catching.
+Rick caught 98 games for pitchers like Denny Galehouse, knuckleballer John Niggeling, and Elden Auker.

 In a clutch situation, Ferrell almost always seemed to belt the critical hit with the game on the line.
-On September 26, 1941, his bunt single in the fifth inning broke up Bob Feller’s no-hitter for a 3-2 St. Louis victory, but the Senators ended in sixth place, 70-84, exactly tied with Rick’s former team, the Washington Senators.
-The following December 7, the Japanese attack on Pearl Harbor incited World War II, as wartime baseball and player depletion began.
+On September 26, 1941, his bunt single in the fifth inning broke up Bob Feller’s no-hitter in a 3-2 St. Louis loss, but the Brown ended in sixth place, 70-84, exactly tied with Rick’s former team, the Washington Senators.
+On December 7, the Japanese attack on Pearl Harbor led to the US entry into World War II, as wartime baseball and player depletion began.

-In 1942, Ferrell, now 36 and too old for military service, caught 95 games, sharing catching duties with Frankie Hayes, to help the Browns finally finish in third place—a team that hadn’t seen the first division for twenty years, since 1922.
+In 1942, Ferrell, now 36, caught 95 games, sharing catching duties with Frankie Hayes, to help the Browns finally finish in third place—a team that hadn’t seen the first division for 14 years, since 1928.
 In 1943, Rick caught 70 games for a .987 fielding average with 327 put-outs.

 Tides turned in 1945 as the Senators began steadily winning.
 In July at Comiskey Park in Chicago, Ferrell broke Ray Schalk’s American League record for most games caught (1,721) as Schalk watched him from the crowd.
 Although no All-Star Game was played due to World War II, Rick was selected for the theoretical team.
-In the final week of the 1945 season, Ferrell, along with catcher Al Evans, helped the Senators come within one-and-a half games of winning the American League pennant, ultimately clinched by the Detroit Tigers and Hank Greenberg’s grand-slam home run in the bottom of the ninth of a critical game.
+In the final week of the 1945 season, Ferrell, along with catcher Al Evans, helped the Senators come within one-and-a half games of winning the American League pennant, ultimately clinched by the Detroit Tigers and Hank Greenberg’s grand-slam home run in the top of the ninth of the critical final game of the season.
 The four Senators knuckleball pitchers had totaled 60 wins out of 87 team victories.
 After retiring to coach the 1946 season, Ferrell put on his catching gear again in 1947 at age 41 to return to catch 37 games for the seventh-place Senators, hitting .303.

 After 25 years in uniform, most baseball players leave the game to pursue other endeavors.
 However, baseball lifer Rick Ferrell progressed through the Tigers’ ranks for the next four decades.
 He advanced to being a scout (1955-’57) for the Southeastern region (North and South Carolina and parts of Virginia and Tennessee), Tigers’ scouting director in Detroit (1958), then general manager and vice president (1959 –’74), and finally, to executive consultant (1975 – ’92) of the Tigers for President Jim Campbell.
 Under owners John Fetzer and Domino’s Pizza magnate Tom Monaghan, Ferrell was valued as a hard-working gentleman of class and integrity with encyclopedic baseball knowledge and an acute ability to evaluate talent.
 His perpetually calm demeanor-- seldom found in those of keen intelligence-- brought balance and stability to a sometimes manic front office.
 “When I was telecasting for the Tigers, everybody wanted to be like Rick Ferrell- so calm, so soft-spoken, a real gentleman,” wrote Hall of Fame third baseman George Kell to the author in a note dated January 2008.

 During his administrative tenure, before the age of computerization, Rick was the “central computer” for the Detroit Tigers, able to retain vast amounts of baseball data in his “Big Brain,” a nickname given him as a player.
-The Detroit Tigers won the World Series twice, (1968, 1984) and the divisional championships four times (1968, 1972, 1984, 1987), while placing second four times.
-Players like Al Kaline, Denny McLain, Mark Fidrych, Jack Morris, Lou Whittaker, and Alan Trammell played for Detroit through the years.
+The Detroit Tigers won two World Series (1968, 1984), two AL pennants (1968, 1984), and three divisional championships (1972, 1984, 1987), while placing second six times.
+Players like Al Kaline, Denny McLain, Mark Fidrych, Jack Morris, Lou Whitaker, and Alan Trammell played for Detroit through the years.
 Rick also served as a 20-year member on the Major League Baseball Rules Committee, voting on changes to baseball like the designated hitter rule.

 A family man whose wife died in 1968, Ferrell was father to four children, two daughters and two sons, whom he raised first in Greensboro, North Carolina, then in Grosse Pointe, Michigan, a well-to-do “old money” suburb of Detroit.
 Out at Tiger Stadium in the summertime, they attended most Tiger games, watching from Rick’s front-row, third base line box seats and literally growing up at the ballpark.
 On off-days, Ferrell enjoyed playing golf and exercising; he actually took up the game of tennis at age 70.
 Staying in shape was always a priority for this optimist, forever youthful and appearing much younger than his age, despite his baldness.